abilandz/PH8124/Lecture_7/Lecture_7.md

 The command **top** can be run from any terminal on the computer, and its printout, to a large extent, will be the same in each terminal.
 On the other hand, the output of the command **jobs** will be completely different from one terminal to another.

-Closely related to the **top** command is the **ps** command (see the corresponding 'man' pages), which gives only the current snapshot of currently active processes, while **top** is being continuously updated and can be used interactively.
-Unfortunately, the flags supported by the **ps** command differ across different **Linux** distributions, and to overcome this problem the GNU version of the **ps** command supports three different styles for options:
+Closely related to the **top** command is the **ps** command ('process status', see the corresponding 'man' pages), which gives only the current snapshot of currently active processes, while **top** is being continuously updated and can be used interactively.
+Unfortunately, the flags supported by the **ps** command differ across different **Unix** descendants, and to overcome this problem the GNU version of the **ps** command supports three different styles for options:

 1. Unix-style parameters: preceded by dash (-)
 2. BSD-style parameters: not preceded by dash (-)